-Knitting is the process of intertwining a single strand or multiple strands of the same thread to form different patterns and wearable pieces.
+Is the process of intertwining a single strand or multiple strands of the same thread.
+Form different patterns and wearable pieces.
 Knitting can be done by hand only, with the help of needles, hooks, or a loom.

-Sewing is the process of fixing two pieces of fabric together with the help of thread to craft a wide variety of objects with it.
-It can be done by hand or with the help of various sewing machines with different purposes and finishes.
+Is the process of fixing two pieces of fabric together with the help of thread to craft a wide variety of objects with it.
+It can be done by hand.
+Or with the help of various sewing machines with different purposes and finishes.

-Patchwork is a technique that involves large pieces of fabric as a canvas and smaller pieces with different shapes and colors, called patches, the latter are sewn into the canvas to form interesting arranges and compositions.
+A technique that involves large pieces of fabric as a canvas and smaller pieces with different shapes and colors called patches.
+The latter are sewn into the canvas to form interesting arranges and compositions.

-Shadow-folding is a technique used in quilting and other textile arts which combines the folding techniques of origami with sewing anchor points to make various delicate figures with the folded fabric, mostly tessellations.
+Is a technique used in quilting and other textile arts.
+It combines the folding techniques of origami with sewing anchor points to make various delicate figures with the folded fabric, mostly tessellations.

 Textile Arts across History

-Since most materials used in textile arts are biodegradable and its value goes beyond something ornamental to practical pieces to wear or use daily, textile works are often hard to preserve; however, notable examples from pieces made hundreds and thousands of years ago are available today to admire, with some discoveries in works and technique still being made currently.
+Most materials used in textile arts are biodegradable.
+So its value goes beyond something ornamental to practical pieces to wear or use daily.
+Textile works are often hard to preserve.
+Notable examples from pieces made hundreds and thousands of years ago are available today to admire.
+With some discoveries in works and technique still being made currently.

 Haute Couture as a form of Escrita Com Luz